Drone alarms at Munich Airport: Safety at risk!

 The legal situation regarding drone shooting is also hotly debated.
 At the moment, the state police units are responsible for illegal drone flights over civilian areas, but they are not allowed to shoot down drones.
 The Bundeswehr, on the other hand, would be responsible in the event of an operation over military areas, which makes the issue even more complicated.
 “In the current situation, Germany is ill-prepared for drone provocations,” said political scientist Stefan Meister.

-It is to be hoped for the public that the drone provocations will quickly come to an end and take suitable measures to take suitable measures to ensure security in the airspace.
-It remains to be seen how things will continue in the coming weeks.
+The public can only hope that the drone provocations will come to an end quickly and that the responsible authorities will take appropriate measures to ensure safety in the airspace.
+It remains to be seen what will happen in the coming weeks.